-Most default values of the connection string options used by the Zen ADO.NET Entity Framework Core data provider are the same as those used by the Zen ADO.NET data provider (see the following table for more information).
-Table lists the connection string options that have a different default value when used with an ADO.NET Entity Framework Core application.
+Most default values of the connection string options used by the Zen ADO.NET Entity Framework Core data provider are the same as those used by the Zen ADO.NET data provider.
+See Connection String Properties for more information and a list of connection string options that have a different default value when used with an ADO.NET Entity Framework Core application.

 Connection String Option Default Value in ADO.NET Entity Framework Core Application Parameter Mode Not supported.
 Statement Cache Mode ExplicitOnly is the only supported value.
 DB File Directory Path Environment.SpecialFolder.CommonApplicationData.
-To know more about the Environment.SpecialFolder enum and the supported fields, see https://docs.microsoft.com/en-us/dotnet/api/ system.environment.specialfolder?view=netcore-3.1
+To know more about the Environment.SpecialFolder enum and the supported fields, see https://docs.microsoft.com/en-us/dotnet/api/system.environment.specialfolder?view=net-8.0